The OhioGuidestone Yates Father Symptom Scale (Perinatal Mental Health Screening Tool)

-We developed Guidestone’s Yates Paternal Depression Screening Tool for male fathers during the perinatal period because no other such measurement previously existed.
+We developed The OhioGuidestone Yates Father Symptom Scale (Yates) to screen for perinatal mental health needs of male fathers during the perinatal period because no other such measurement previously existed.
 The Edinburgh Postpartum Depression Scale (EPDS) and similar tools were designed to detect depression in women during and after pregnancy and childbirth.

-Efforts have been made to validate the EPDS and similar tools for men, however, we believe there is still a need to create tools sensitively and responsively tailored to men and the experience of fatherhood, rather than modifying and adapting tools originally developed to understand unique characteristics of depression in women and mothers.
+Efforts had been made to validate the EPDS and similar tools for men, however, we believed there was still a need to create tools sensitively and responsively tailored to men and the experience of fatherhood, rather than modifying and adapting tools originally developed to understand unique characteristics of depression in women and mothers.

 Our Yates tool is designed to assess mental health symptoms specific and unique to men and male fathers during the perinatal period (prenatal or up to 12 months after birth).
 Questions within the tool target domains of: